 Step 1: create a knowledge base with one click

 Start your knowledge base initiative right from JIRA Service Desk.
 With one click in the configuration menu (that little “cog” icon in the top-right corner), you can create a new knowledge base space in Confluence where your agents can add self-help documentation.

-We know many of you would love to try self-service with Confluence but have been held back because of pricing.
-Well, Confluence knowledge base is now free to JIRA Service Desk customers – now there’s no excuse for holding back on self-service.
+We know many of you would love to try the new self-service knowledge base with Confluence.
+Knowledge base articles are free to read for your customers; only pay the authors – there’s no excuse for holding back on self-service.

 Step 2: add knowledge base articles in Confluence